 - Support chatbots (answering common questions in a conversational style)

 - Text messaging

-If you get RTC wrong, then it can be detrimental to your business.
+If you get real time communication wrong, then it can be detrimental to your business.
 Get it right, and you open up a whole new way of working, supporting your clients and reaching new markets.
 There is a fine balance between RTC becoming an asset and it becoming a liability.